The 8 Best Infrared Sauna Blankets and Sauna Mats, According to Experts and Editors

 • EMF Mitigation

 “EMFs are artificial electrical frequencies and should be mitigated as much as possible, given you are immersing yourself in the sauna blanket,” says Dovey.
-Short term, concentrated exposure can be harmful to health, so it’s best to look for a blanket that has a low or zero EMF claim.
+Short term, concentrated exposure has been linked in some studies to the onset of a variety of health concerns, including cancer, so it’s best to look for a blanket with a low or zero EMF claim.

 • Heat Distribution